jvbeldeniza/nut-detector/readme.md

 - Kirmizi
 - Siirt

-The model is a convolutional neural network, with sigmoid activation function.
+The model uses convolutional neural network, with sigmoid activation function to predict the pistachios species.
 It was trained on 1,717 pictures of pistachios.